Hackers

 Despite the scale and apparent seriousness of such hacking attempts, consumers generally do not feel threatened by such cyber attacks, even on companies they deal with and which hold their personal and financial information.
 After all, it is widely understood that victims of cyberattacks who are unfortunate enough to lose money via their credit card details being stolen, can report the crime and in most cases have their funds quickly returned.

-This disinterested is echoed by a stock market which mostly understands that companies quickly recover from cyber attacks, security gaffes, and the negative PR they create — just look at Facebook's share price, which hit heavy turbulence in the wake of the Cambridge Analytica scandal in early-2018, but has now almost recovered to its pre-scandal level.
-It even spiked to a record-high in the summer, before tumbling some more, then bouncing back again in early 2019.
+This disinterested is echoed by a stock market that mostly understands that companies quickly recover from cyber attacks, security gaffes, and the negative PR they create — just look at Facebook's share price, which hit heavy turbulence in the wake of the Cambridge Analytica scandal in early-2018, but has now almost recovered to its pre-scandal level.
+It spiked to a record-high in the summer, before tumbling some more, then bouncing back again in early 2019.

-This is reflected by a research paper, Cyber Attacks and Stock Market Activity, published in June 2018 by Daniele Bianchi of the University of Warwick, UK, and Onur Kemal Tosun, of Cardiff Business School, UK.
-Studying how financial markets react to unexpected corporate security breaches in the short- and long-term, the pair wrote: "Interestingly...for target firms both CEO total pay and incentive pay tend to increase several years after a security breach compared to control firms."
+This is reflected by a research paper, Cyber Attacks and Stock Market Activity, published in June 2018 by Daniele Bianchi of the University of Warwick, UK, and Onur Kemal Tosun of Cardiff Business School, UK.
+Studying how financial markets react to unexpected corporate security breaches in the short- and long-term, the pair wrote: "Interestingly...for target firms, both CEO total pay and incentive pay tend to increase several years after a security breach compared to control firms."

 Earl Enterprises

-Planet Hollywood owner Earl Enterprises had malware on its payments system for 10 monthsiStock
+Photo of a Planet Hollywood restaurantPlanet Hollywood owner Earl Enterprises had malware on its payments system for 10 monthsiStock

 The next victim to come clean about being the victim of a cyber attack was Earl Enterprises, parent company of the Planet Hollywood, Buca di Beppo and Earl of Sandwich restaurant chains.
 In this case, point-of-sale malware was used to take credit card details as customers paid for their meal.